-This kit adds two sensors to the float linkage, adding automatic lateral tilt compensation for the header.
+This kit adds two auto header height control (AHHC) sensors to the float linkage, adding automatic lateral tilt compensation for the header.
 When installed, the combine will automatically tilt the feeder house from side to side to follow uneven terrain during operation.

-Not recommended for extremely hilly conditions.
+This kit is NOT recommended for extremely hilly conditions.

-Figure 6.20: Dual AHHC Sensors
+Figure 6.21: Dual AHHC Sensors